Strike: ASUU NEC in crucial meeting

 Such lecturers would be paid, while those who refuse would not.

-Also, the National Association of Nigerian Students, NANS, has also begged ASUU to consider whatever offers the government presents in the interest of the students.
+Meanwhile, the National Association of Nigerian Students, NANS, has begged ASUU to consider whatever offers government presents in the interest of students.

-The National President, Sunday Asefon, said it would not support the union if it continues the industrial action.